 GORE-TEX is the technology most often associated with Techwear thanks to its durability, breathability, and waterproofness.
 Brands like Arc’teryx and Veilance use the latest high-end technology to create apparel that can stand up to the elements, and will often favour GORE-TEX.

-Cheap techwear might be hard to find due to it’s reliance on high-quality fabrics, but a number of technical brands have developed their own materials and technologies that are equally capable of withstanding the elements at a more affordable cost.
-The North Face developed a technology called DRYVENT that offers the same breathable, waterproof protection, at a more affordable price point.
-Applied to the sleek look of the City Breeze Parka, you start to get a feel for what Techwear is – the optimization of our everyday clothing.
+Cheap techwear might be hard to find due to its reliance on high-quality fabrics, but a number of technical brands have developed their own materials and technologies that are equally capable of withstanding the elements.
+The North Face developed a technology called FUTURELIGHT that offers the same breathable, waterproof protection.
+Applied to our urban apparel you start to get a feel for what Techwear is – the optimization of our everyday clothing.

 For the outdoor adventurer exploring the backcountry, hiking boots and a lightweight softshell are the way to go.
 The trendsetter might not pick the most practical outfit, but the look will get people talking.
 James Bond, with all of his gadgets and souped-up cars, is seen heading to the Scottish Highlands wearing Barbour.
 His ability to blend into his environment makes it possible to seamlessly go from wearing a suit to a rugged waxed cotton jacket.